crcn/tandem-old/README.md

 ![screenshot 2016-12-22 15 48 03](https://cloud.githubusercontent.com/assets/757408/22388273/ce17a5e0-e4ad-11e6-9327-7d7ba3dc95bf.png)

-#### Installation

-You can play with the current build [here](https://www.dropbox.com/sh/k9eqwmksv0655ss/AABQyfP5xWf4nbynRm0-OxKJa?dl=0) for Mac OSX. **Please note that the current application is a *preview* of what's to come.
-Expect bugs, and missing features**.
-Aso be sure to install the [Atom](https://atom.io/packages/atom-tandem-extension), or [VSCode](https://marketplace.visualstudio.com/items?itemName=tandemcode.tandem-vscode-extension) extensions for the best experience.

 #### Goals and Motivation

 - Provide tooling that enables you to most of your application development visually, and without needing to write code.